ismatfarjana/T1A1-WORKBOOK/README.md

   ***info link*** ➡️ [Array](http://ruby-for-beginners.rubymonstas.org/built_in_classes/arrays.html)
   - **Hash**: A useful form of storing objects similar to a dictionary where values are signed to keys so that values can be looked up by their key.
 Looking up a value by the key is one big function of hash.
 Two hashes can be merged by using `.merge` method and the value can be retrieved later by using `.fetch` method.
    ***info link*** ➡️ [Hash](http://ruby-for-beginners.rubymonstas.org/built_in_classes/hashes.html)
-  - **Binary trees**: The binary tree is an advanced level data structure of ruby that contains two child nods that may include references to their parents.
+  - **Binary trees**: The binary tree is an advanced level data structure of ruby that contains two child nodes that may include references to their parents.
    ***info link*** ➡️ [Binary tree](https://www.techopedia.com/definition/1145/binary-tree)